 Further, an adult paying to have sex with a young person is an inherently exploitative relationship.
 Even if the young person appeared as if she or he wanted to engage in the act, this is not a legal justification nor a healthy interaction.
 As well, the majority of youth who become involved in the sex trade indicate they want to stop.
 Many of these youth have suffered other emotional or physical traumas in their lives.
 Even in situations where the youth may be relying on the sex trade for survival, paying to have sex with a young person is not an appropriate or effective means to "help" them.

+There are alternatives to sex buying.
 If you are struggling with your sexual desires or suffering from sex addiction, you may need help.
-We will soon offer a non-comprehensive list of local resources you may find useful.
-Please check back soon.
+Learn more.